machado-lab/PANAFTOSA-Workshop-Rio2023/project.md

 <strong>Countries  </strong>   that have their own data will incorporate this into the model and present it to the group on the last day of the work shop (maximum of 20 minutes to present).

-# Scripts for the workshop
-Here we will post R codes to run the model.

 # Simulation scenarios

 * [Scenario #1](https://github.com/machado-lab/MHASpread_workshop_PAHO/tree/main/Control_action_scenarios/scenario_1/): <strong> Group 1. </strong>